-Councilman Cimperman serves as the Chair of the Health & Human Services Committee and is a member of the Legislation, Public Parks, Property, and Recreation, and Community and Economic Development Committees on Cleveland City Council.
+Councilman Cimperman serves as the Chair of the Health & Human Services Committee and is a member of the Development, Planning and Sustainability and Safety Committees on Cleveland City Council.

 Councilman Cimperman is a proud graduate of St. Ignatius High School (1988) and John Carroll University (1992).
 While attending John Carroll, Councilman Cimperman founded Project GOLD, an award-winning international community service organization dedicated to assisting underprivileged families.

 Following his graduation from John Carroll, Councilman Cimperman worked with Cleveland’s I Have a Dream Foundation, a program which provided opportunities for the City’s youth to pursue higher education and equipped participants with the skills and knowledge necessary to succeed.
 In addition to serving Cleveland, Councilman Cimperman completed two years of services as a member of the Jesuit Volunteer Corps, where we worked with cognitively challenged adults in Portland, Maine, and at the Don Miller AIDS Hospice in Baltimore, caring for patients before they passed away.